Bad Faith: The Way of the Cross in Our Time

 Several reflected on the heartbreak of witnessing the organization and implementation of Christian nationalist goals, with many noting the shift from fearing what could happen to seeing it actively unfolding in real time.

 Others spoke about the grief of watching loved ones—family members and former faith communities—become disconnected from Gospel values they once shared.
-The integration of far right political and religious identities have created painful divisions in families and congregations.
+The integration of far right political and religious identities has created painful divisions in families and congregations.

-The overwhelming sense from our group was recognition of just how organized, well-funded, and systemic the Christian nationalist movement is—and how much work lies ahead for those of us committed to the Gospel and democracy.
+The overwhelming sense from the group was recognition of just how organized, well-funded, and systemic the Christian nationalist movement is—and how much work lies ahead for those of us committed to the Gospel and democracy.

 What's Our Call?